 Distance Learning.
-The MBA part-time and professional programs can be completed through a distance learning format.
-Distance learning is an ideal educational format for individuals seeking an alternative to the traditional oncampus classroom experience.
-Classes are delivered via CD-ROM or video streaming on the Internet.
+The MBA part-time program can be completed through a distance learning format.
+Distance learning is an ideal educational format for individuals seeking an alternative to the traditional on-campus classroom experience.
+Classes are delivered via video streaming on the Internet.
 Interaction with faculty and other students occurs through a web-based environment.